adriaanbd/sample-landing-page/README.md

 ## About

-This is a sample product landing page conforming to the HTML/CSS requirements of [FCC]()'s [*Build a Product Landing Page*](https://learn.freecodecamp.org/responsive-web-design/responsive-web-design-projects/build-a-product-landing-page) project, which is part of the [*Responsive Web Design Certification*](https://learn.freecodecamp.org/responsive-web-design/responsive-web-design-projects) program.
+This is a sample product landing page conforming to the HTML/CSS requirements of [FCC](https://www.freecodecamp.org/)'s [*Build a Product Landing Page*](https://learn.freecodecamp.org/responsive-web-design/responsive-web-design-projects/build-a-product-landing-page) project, which is part of the [*Responsive Web Design Certification*](https://learn.freecodecamp.org/responsive-web-design/responsive-web-design-projects) program.

-The HTML/CSS requirements are currently being tested using Pytest and Beautiful Soup 4, to make sure they are not broken, while designing the web page.
+The HTML/CSS requirements are currently being tested using Pytest and Beautiful Soup 4, while designing the web page.

 ## Running the tests